 When your inbox time block arrives, sorting your inbox by subject instead of time, can better help you sort through extensive email chains and delete the first few iterations of the same conversation.
 Doing so helps ensure that you aren’t re-reading the same email chain repeatedly.
 Prior through digging into your newly sorted emails, check for any high priority emails that exist and handle any needed tasks in those before going about emptying your inbox.
 Additionally, checking quickly for any meeting invites and accepting or declining them as appropriate prevents you from getting lost in your duties and missing a last-minute meeting that was set up for the afternoon.

 When you’re ready to take care of your inbox, don’t take immediate action on items, unless that action can be taken care of swiftly or there are very few emails to deal with.
 Instead, you should categorize the email by workstream, project, work case, or however your work is branded, and take the time to go back and work through the emails within the same category all at once, so you avoid topic jumping.
 Mentally jumping from topic to topic can lead to a higher rate of missed information, misunderstandings, and lost productivity as you work to shift your brain back and forth.
 Categorizing your emails can easily be done using color coded labels (in Outlook, referred to as Color Categories).

-As you are navigating through your freshly sorted inbox to do the needed follow up work, practice common courtesy by replying to the sender(s) regarding your estimated time of completion if the follow up work needed will take longer than a day.
+Always be sure to practice common courtesy by replying to the sender(s) regarding your estimated time of completion if the follow up work needed will take longer than that day.
 In most organizations, 24 hours is the standard expected turnaround time for emails, but in some organizations or work teams, the expectations might differ, so be sure to understand and ask about the working agreement and expectations of follow up and email etiquette.